Lum in Scrabble and Meaning

 Etymology 1

-Borrowed from Scots lum, Early Scots lumb; further etymology uncertain, possibly from Old French lum (light) (compare French lumière (light; cavity or channel within a tube or tubular organ, lumen; opening)), from Latin lūmen (light; light source; opening through which light can penetrate such as an air-hole or window; opening or orifice in a water-pipe or funnel), ultimately from Proto-Indo-European *lewk- (bright; to see; to shine).
-The word is possibly also related to Welsh llumon (chimney) (obsolete).
+Borrowed from Scots lum, Early Scots lumb; further etymology uncertain, but probably from Cumbric *lumon, related to Welsh llumon (chimney) (obsolete), from Proto-Celtic *loimono.
+Possibly at least influenced by Old French lum (light), lume (cooking fire) (compare French lumière (light; cavity or channel within a tube or tubular organ, lumen; opening)), from Latin lūmen (light; light source; opening through which light can penetrate such as an air-hole or window; opening or orifice in a water-pipe or funnel), ultimately from Proto-Indo-European *lewk- (bright; to see; to shine).

 Noun